Tawan111/TawanOS/README.md

 =================================================
 The base code was provided from https://github.com/AlanClasses/TSOS-2019

 Browser-based Operating System where each of the physical components are simulated through the browser session storage for memory.
+Developed with TypeScript, HTML, and CSS.

 Live version: https://tawanscott.github.io/IzuraOS/